MultiChain/multichain/README.md

 --------------------------
 Apple does not support statically linked binaries as [documented here](https://developer.apple.com/library/content/qa/qa1118/_index.html), however, it is convenient for end-users to launch a binary without having to first install brew, a third-party system designed for developers.

-To create a statically linked MultiChain which only depends on default MacOS dylibs, the following steps are taken:
+To create a statically linked Recordskeeper Blockchain which only depends on default MacOS dylibs, the following steps are taken:

 1. Hide the brew boost dylibs from the build system: rename -e 's/.dylib/.dylib.hidden/' /usr/local/opt/boost/lib/*.dylib